-To hunt mountain goats, you must possess a mountain goat permit.
+To hunt a mountain goat, you must possess a mountain goat permit.

 You may use the weapon listed on your permit to take one mountain goat within the area and the season specified on your permit.

-You may obtain a mountain goat permit through the big game drawing only once in your lifetime.
+You may obtain a mountain goat permit through the big game drawing only once in vour lifetime.

-If you obtained a hunter's choice permit, you may take a goat of either sex, but the Division encourages you to take a mature goat.
+If you obtained a hunter's choice permit. you may take a goat of either sex.
 If you obtained a female goat permit, you may take only a female goat.